Multichannel marketing: Coordination of online and offline channels

 Companies that sell branded products and services through local businesses market through both online and offline channels to local audiences.
 Online and offline multichannel marketing campaigns can either inform one another or be executed in isolation.
 A proportion of companies use their online marketing efforts to inform their offline advertising (i.e. they test keywords online to understand if they fit with customer intent before printing them in offline ads).
+Multichannel marketing also allows businesses to maintain consistent messaging across various customer touchpoints.

 Comparison with traditional forms of marketing

 While multichannel marketing focuses primarily on new media platforms in marketing, traditional approaches use old media such as print sources, telemarketing, direct mail and broadcasting stations such as radio and television.
 Multichannel marketing does not only use web 2.0 forms but also integrates media convergence models, targeting customer interaction through different platforms such as via text messaging, on a website, email, online video campaigns, GPS to track the location of a customer and their proximity to the product or service.
 Being able to reach out to customers directly is an important marketing strategy because it is convenient and enhances direct customer interaction.
+Multichannel marketing strategies are adaptable and can evolve as new channels and technologies emerge.